Batterii/eslint-config-vurvey-react/documentation/VURVEY_RULES.md

 ### `multiline-ternary`

+NOTE: This was moved to the base config in https://github.com/Batterii/eslint-config-vurvey

 **Setting:** `["error", "always-multiline"]`

 Enforces newlines between operands of ternary expressions when the expression spans multiple lines.
 With `always-multiline`, if the ternary is on a single line it's fine, but if any part is on a new line, all parts must be on separate lines.